What do you eat to fuel your workout? A Cleveland Clinic dietitian explains how to best fuel your body both before and after exercise.

 As hunter-gatherers, we ate about 800 different plant species, plus wild animals and wild fish.
 Discover what’s happened to our bodies as we’ve gradually shifted to a diet that is predominantly carbohydrates.

-When you’re focused on losing or maintaining weight, you get plenty of advice about carbs.
 Should you avoid carbohydrates at all costs, or just certain ones?
 Our dietitians explain.